What Would You Do if You Lost Your Ability to Drive?

 - Your auto insurance premium.

-Let Our Experienced Traffic Defense Lawyers Protect Your License to Drive!
+Let Our Experienced Traffic Ticket Lawyers Protect Your License to Drive!

-The lawyers at Hawthorne & Hawthorne are experienced in the courtroom and are able to provide you with competent defense for both major and minor traffic offenses, such as speeding tickets, reckless driving, DUIs, driving without a license, driving on a suspended license, and driving on a revoked license.
+The traffic ticket attorneys at Hawthorne & Hawthorne are experienced in the courtroom and are able to provide you with competent defense for both major and minor traffic offenses, such as speeding tickets, reckless driving, DUIs, driving without a license, driving on a suspended license, and driving on a revoked license.

-Our attorneys are familiar with local courts throughout Southside Virginia, including the courts in Amelia County, Appomattox County, Buckingham County, Brunswick County, Campbell County, Charlotte County, Cumberland County, Dinwiddie County, Halifax County, Lunenburg County, Mecklenburg County, Nottoway County, and Prince Edward County.
+Our lawyers are familiar with local courts throughout Southside Virginia, including the traffic courts in Amelia County, Appomattox County, Buckingham County, Brunswick County, Campbell County, Charlotte County, Cumberland County, Dinwiddie County, Halifax County, Lunenburg County, Mecklenburg County, Nottoway County, and Prince Edward County.

-If you have been charged with a driving-related offense in Southside Virginia, contact one of our skilled traffic defense attorneys to schedule your consultation without delay!
+If you have been charged with a driving-related offense in Southside Virginia, contact one of our traffic ticket lawyers to schedule your consultation without delay!